Ku Klux Klan: Current Klan organizations

-Outside the United States
+Outside the United States and Canada

-Aside from the Ku Klux Klan in Canada, there have been various attempts to organize KKK chapters outside the United States in places in Asia, Europe and Oceania, although most of them ultimately came to naught.
+Regarded by historians as America's first terrorist group, there have been various attempts to organize KKK chapters outside America in places such as: Asia, Europe and Oceania, with negligible results.

 Africa

-In South Africa, during Apartheid, there were attempts, in the 1960s, to establish a branch at Rhodes University, with the help of Terry Venables.
-Some far-right activists took some of the lore such as by writing "Ku Klux Klan Africa" on the ANC Cape Town offices or wearing their dresses.
+In apartheid South Africa in the 1960s, some far-right activists copied KKK actions, for example by writing "Ku Klux Klan Africa" on the ANC Cape Town offices or by wearing their costumes.
+In response, American Klan leader Terry Venable attempted to establish a branch at Rhodes University.

-In the 1970s, Rhodesia had a Ku Klux Klan, led by Len Idensohn, attacking Ian Smith for his relative moderation.
+In the 1970s, Rhodesia had a Ku Klux Klan, led by Len Idensohn, attacking Ian Smith for his perceived moderation.

-America
+Americas

-In Mexico, the KKK endorsed and funded the Calles government during the 1920s Cristero War with the intention of destroying Catholicism there.
-On 1924 vigilantes claimed to have organized themselves into a Klan against "criminals", publishing a program of "social epuration".
+In Mexico, on 1924 vigilantes claimed to have organized themselves into a Klan against "criminals", publishing a program of "social epuration".

 In São Paulo, Brazil, the website of a group called Imperial Klans of Brazil was shut down in 2003, and the group's leader was arrested.

 The Klan has also been established in the Canal Zone.

-Klan was present in Cuba, under the name of Ku Klux Klan Kubano, directed against both West Indian migrant workers and Afro-Cuban and using the fear of the 1912 Negro Rebellion.
+The Klan was present in Cuba, under the name of Ku Klux Klan Kubano, directed against both West Indian migrant workers and Afro-Cuban and using the fear of the 1912 Negro Rebellion.